Effective Latent Differential Equation Models via Attention and Multiple Shooting: Introduction

 \subsection{Scientific Machine Learning}

 Scientific Machine Learning (SciML) is an emerging field that, drawing insights from scientific data, seeks to advance data-driven discovery with an approach that can produce interpretable results~\citep{osti_1478744}.
-Its synergetic blend of machine learning and scientific computing based on mechanistic models makes it very powerful for addressing complex problems across all STEM areas and beyond~\citep{willard_2022}.
+Its synergistic blend of machine learning and scientific computing based on mechanistic models makes it very powerful for addressing complex problems across all STEM areas and beyond~\citep{willard_2022}.
 Using informed priors, its application is already making key contributions in scientific inference, data analysis, and machine learning enhanced modeling~\citep{von_rueden_2021}.
-Recent developments in SciML include various approaches to derive dynamical system models from from observational data.
+Recent developments in SciML include various approaches to derive dynamical system models from observational data.
 The sparse identification of nonlinear dynamics (SINDy) algorithm is one such approach which, leveraging recent advances in sparsity techniques, exploits the observation that only a few important terms dominate the dynamics in most physical systems~\citep{brunton_2016}.
+A different well-established candidate for handling model-agnostic systems is deep reinforcement learning, which has been particularly widely adopted by the fluid mechanics community, with applications in flow control and shape optimization~\citep{martin2021reinforcement, viquerat2022review}.
 Physics-informed neural networks (PINNs) are another approach in which neural networks are trained to solve supervised learning tasks with respect to the laws of physics and can be used to derive data-driven partial differential equations or their solutions~\citep{RAISSI2019686}.
 The application of PINNs to numerically stiff systems~\citep{wang_siam_2021} is challenging.
 Universal differential equations (UDEs) are a recent method that not only overcomes the stiffness limitation, but also represents a perfect example of the essence of SciML: use all the prior knowledge and scientific insights available for your problem and fill the missing gaps with machine learning~\citep{rackauckas_2020}.
 The simple yet powerful idea behind UDEs involves using traditional differential equation models with some unknown terms that are substituted by universal function approximators, such as neural networks.
-These approximators will be learned simultaneously with the equation's parameters by using sensitivity algorithms and automatic differentiation~\citep{ma2021comparison}.
+These approximators will be learned simultaneously with the equation’s parameters by using sensitivity algorithms~\citep{ma2021comparison} within the differentiable modelling framework~\citep{shen2023differentiable}.